wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/best-practices-monitoring.md

 - The volume of data storage occupied by each user.
 - The resources being accessed by each user.

-An operator should also be able to generate graphs, for example, displaying the most resource-hungry users, or the most frequently accessed resources.
+An operator should also be able to generate graphs, for example, displaying the most resource-hungry users, or the most frequently accessed resources or system features.

 ### Data sources, instrumentation, and data collection requirements
 Usage tracking can be performed at a relatively high level, noting the start and end time of each request and the nature of the request (read, write, and so on, depending on the resource in question).
 You can obtain this information by:

 - Tracing user activity.
 - Capturing performance counters measuring the utilization for each resource.
-- Monitoring the CPU and I/O utilization of operations performed by each user.
+- Monitoring the resource consumption by each user.

 For metering purposes, you also need to be able to identity which users are responsible for performing which operations and the resources that these operations utilize.
 The information gathered should be detailed enough to enable accurate billing.